fredrik01/ts-shell/README.md

 # timestamp-stopwatch

-Push timestamps to lists (stopwatches).
+Save timestamps to lists (stopwatches).
 Show time between each timestamp and time between each timestamp and the first one.

 Made to keep track of:
 - How long it takes before my baby falls asleep during walks